imgproxy/imgproxy/docs/generating_the_url_advanced.md

 * `threshold` - color similarity tolerance.

-**Warning:** Trimming requires an image to be fully loaded into memory.
+**⚠️Warning:** Trimming requires an image to be fully loaded into memory.
 This disables scale-on-load and significantly increases memory usage and processing time.
 Use it carefully with large images.

-**Note:** Trimming of animated images is not supported.
+**📝Note:** Trimming of animated images is not supported.

 #### Quality